Introduction

 A Poland work permit is an official document that allows a foreign national from a non-EU country to legally work in Poland for a specific employer.
 There are several types of permits (A, B, C, D, E), depending on your job position and location.

-The permit is typically applied for by the employer and issued by the Voivodeship Office (Urząd Wojewódzki) in the region where the company is based.
+The permit is typically applied for by the employer and issued by Immigration Office – The Voivodeship Office (Urząd Wojewódzki – office for foreigners) in the region where the company is based.

 If you’re wondering how to check Poland work permit progress or approval, here are the main options:

-Your employer or legal representative in Poland is the primary point of contact.
+Your employer, work permit lawyer in Poland or your Poland work permit visa agents is the primary point of contact.
 They receive updates from the Voivodeship Office and should inform you of any changes or approvals.

 2. Visit the Voivodeship office website